zalando/problem/README.md

 ### Builder

 Most of the time you'll need to define specific problem types, that are unique to your application.
 And you want to construct problems in a more flexible way.
 This is where the *Problem Builder* comes into play.
-It ofers a fluent API and allows to construct problem instances without the need to create custom classes:
+It offers a fluent API and allows to construct problem instances without the need to create custom classes:

 ```java